dfparra/my_pomodoro_timer/README.md

 9. As a user, when I click the break button, the timer sets to 5 minutes.
 10. As a user, I see a 'Pause' button
 11. As a user, when I click the pause button the timer stops counting down
-12. As a user, I can specify the run-time of the Timer
+12. As a user, when I navigate to the page, I see a '+' button.
-13. As a user,
+13. As a user, when I click the plus button it increments the timer by 1 minute.
-14. As a user,
+14. As a user, when I navigate to the page, I see a '-' button.
+15. As a user, when I click the minus button it decrements the timer by 1 minute.
+16. As a user,